vyomasystems-lab/challenges-tanujsindhwani1992/level2_design/README.md

 - Observed Output in the DUT dut.mav_putvalue = 0xa0000067

 Output mismatches for the above inputs proving that there is a design bug with ANDN opcode.
+From the above values, we can conclude that ANDN is behaving like an AND command.
+Also, we see no effect of applying CLK & RESET to the design as both the pins are mentioned as unused.

 ## Design Bug
 Based on the above test input and analysing the design, we see the following